DorAvissar/Pyhton_Monitoring_Sys/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The System Monitoring tool is a Python-based application that allows users to monitor their system's CPU and memory usage in real-time.
+The System Monitoring tool is a Python-based application that allows users to monitor their system's CPU, computer data, running processes and memory usage in real-time.

 ### Key features of this project:
-* Real-time Monitoring: The script uses the 'psutil' library to fetch real time CPU and Memory usage information.
-When a user enter the application through the web browser, the tool instantly provides the current CPU and Memory usage percentages.
+* Real-time Monitoring: The script uses the 'psutil' library to fetch real  information.
 * Warning System: The script checks if the CPU usage or Memory usages gets over 80% and issues a warning message.
 * Web Interface via Flask: The python script uses the Flask web framework to create a simple web application.